Love Virtually

-Love Virtually (虛擬情人; lit.
-Virtual Lover) is a Hong Kong romantic science fiction television drama produced by TVB.
+Love Virtually (虛擬情人 (Virtual Lover)) is a 2025 Hong Kong romantic science fiction television drama from TVB.
 The 15-episode series aired on TVB Jade from 28 April to 16 May 2025.
-The story follows a computer engineer who creates an artificial intelligence program designed to simulate the perfect partner, only for her creation to gain self-awareness and appear in the real world.
-Set within Hong Kong's technology sector, the series explores how artificial intelligence reshapes love, identity, and morality in the digital age.
-It stars Brian Chu and Venus Wong in the leading roles.
+It follows a computer engineer who develops an artificial intelligence program designed to simulate the perfect partner, only for her creation to gain self-awareness and manifest in the real world.
+Set against the backdrop of Hong Kong’s technology sector, the series examines how artificial intelligence transforms love, identity, and morality in the digital age, starring Venus Wong and Brian Chu in the lead roles.